All-or-Everything/AllorEverything/All or Everything/AoESS/readme.md

 - **Description**

     4D Democracy is a decentralized, self-balancing governance platform that empowers citizens to directly shape societal rules, structures, and processes.
-Drawing inspiration from software development methodologies like commit-and-peer-review (as seen in git and blockchain), it employs secure, transparent mechanisms to record and refine policy changes continuously.
+Drawing inspiration from software development methodologies like commit-and-peer-review (as seen in git, and similar in concept to blockchain), it employs secure, transparent mechanisms to record and refine policy changes continuously.
 This approach transforms governance into a collaborative, community-driven evolution.

 - **Function**
     - **Proposal Submission:**